 When my daughter had her first panic attack as a freshman in high school, I was unprepared for the journey we were about to embark on.
-It happened as she was getting up to perform, something she had been doing since she could walk, so the timing of it made no sense.
+The attack happened as she was getting up to perform.
+But she’d been performing since she could walk, so the timing of it made no sense.
 I thought the whole thing was an anomaly, a result of my high achieving daughter putting too much pressure on herself to succeed.

 My younger daughter’s difficulties began with both academic struggles and daydreaming that kept her from connecting in the classroom.
-This combination of classic symptoms quickly led us to a diagnosis of Attention Deficit Disorder (ADD).
+This combination of classic symptoms quickly led us to a diagnosis of ADD.
 It was easy to recognize and we found it early, so once she entered high school she knew how to manage her ADD.

 Despite the fact that I hold degrees in both regular and special education, I still believed most students are diagnosed by the end of elementary school.
 I didn’t realize high achieving students like my daughter can struggle with ADD until it’s no longer possible for them to manage.
 We spent so much time chasing the wrong solutions because we just didn’t know the facts.

 Fortunately, we were able to find the right treatment for our daughter, which included medication.
 The panic attacks subsided and her academics improved greatly over time.
 She now understands how her brain works and knows how to use coping strategies to manage stressful situations.
 We’re watching her learn to navigate the world in a new way.
 I’m so grateful we found the answer, because getting an accurate diagnosis of ADD has made all the difference for our girl.